Ikea Kura hacks have taken the world of children’s bedroom design by storm, offering endless opportunities for customization and creativity.

 Now this is a different way to get into bed!
 The maker of this Ikea KURA hack from Ikeahackers has added a sense of adventure and fun to this bed by fixing a plywood sheet to the side and attaching climbing holds to be used as a ladder.
 It’s a great way to improve a child’s coordination and strength.

 You could also add a slide to the bed to almost turn it into a playground, but perhaps that’s too much fun for a bed?
 Nope, do it!

 The lower level of the bunk has become a great storage area for toys and games.

 Ikea Kura Country House Hack

-When we saw this Ikea KURA hack it immediately reminded us of a country house with the glazing bar windows, window boxes and wellington boots outside the door.
-The rustic wood pannelling gives it a farmhouse feel too.
-The string of festoon fairy lights adds a bit of festivity to the look and overall it’s a really cosy creation for a toddlers room.
+This Ikea KURA hack immediately reminded us of a country house with glazing bar windows, window boxes and wellington boots outside the door.
+The rustic wood panelling gives it a farmhouse feel too.
+The string of festoon fairy lights adds a bit of festivity to the look and overall it’s a really cosy creation for a toddler’s room.